Jolak5/kanban-copy/leaderboard/articles/how_to_consume_api.md

 Interacting with an API is called *consuming* the API.
 It simply means that you are using the defined methods of the API and sometimes providing some additional data needed by the server to process your request.
 This additional data is passed in the *params* and the *body* of the *request*, or as an *options* object, depending on the way you call your API.

-Every API is different, you should read its documentation before using it.
-But let's see some examples using a public (no authentication required) API, and the javascript *Fetch API*.
+Every API is different, so you should read its documentation before using it.
+But let's see some examples using a public (no authentication required) API, and the JavaScript *Fetch API*.

 **Getting data from an API:**